Speed Converter

 What is a knot and why is it used in aviation and marine?

 A knot is one nautical mile per hour.
-Since nautical miles are based on the Earth's circumference (1 nautical mile = 1 minute of latitude), knots provide a natural reference for navigation on Earth's surface, making them ideal for aviation and marine use.
+Since nautical miles are based on the Earth's circumference (1 nautical mile = 1 minute of latitude), knots provide a natural reference for navigation on Earth's surface.

 How fast is the speed of sound (Mach 1)?